utdata/rwdir/docs/07-graphics.md

 In this case, we are just adding another layer, the `geom_text()`.
 It requires some additional aesthetics, like what label we want to use.
 The `vjust=` moves the numbers up a little.
 Change the number and see what happens.

 The last layer we want to add here is a Title layer.
-The function for labels is calle `labs()` and it takes an argument of `title = ""` You can also change your `x` and `y` axis names, etc.
+The function for labels is called `labs()` and it takes an argument of `title = ""` You can also change your `x` and `y` axis names, etc.

 ```r
   ... +